 Which bus companies are recommendable?

 Many bus companies offer over-night options.
-The safest company, but also the most expensive, is Cruz del Sur.
-They've received a bazillion gold starts for excellence and all the hype from most travel guides.
-In recent years, however, a lot of other high-end bus companies have also joined the ranks of Cruz del Sur including Tepsa, Ormeño, Oltursa and Flores.
+The safest, most reliable and more expensive option that we always use at Dos Manos, is Cruz del Sur.
+They've received many gold stars for excellence and all the hype from most travel guides.
+But, there are a lot of other bus companies which may offer more budget friendly options including Tepsa, Oltursa, Civa and Movil Tours.

 If you are looking for a truly cheap way to travel, many local “mom-and-pop” type companies run a single route between two or three local cities.
 You can find these options by visiting the local bus terminal in the city you're visiting.